madhuyadu/streamlit-digital-resume/README.md

 # streamlit-digital-resume
-Using Streamlit  to create a digital CV
+Using Python and Streamlit  to create a digital CV